From the Standards of the College of Pastoral Supervision and Psychotherapy

-The Overall Objectives of Clinical Pastoral Education/Training are:
+The Overall Objectives of Clinical Pastoral Training are:

-- To utilize the support, confrontation, and clarification of the peer group for the integration of personal attributes and pastoral care functioning.
+- Demonstrated understanding of the dynamics of group behavior and the variety of group experiences, and the effective utilization of the support, confrontation and clarification of the peer group for the integration of personal attributes and pastoral functioning.

-- To develop the ability to work as an effective member of an interdisciplinary team.
+- Demonstrated ability to work as a pastoral member on an interdisciplinary team.